 3 of my running buddies from Chennai including Vasu Rangachary & Satyashil Pradhan (both are my co-trainees in the KaysFIT Academy) and Venkat from Trichy travelled together to South Africa.
 We also had trained on all our long runs in the last 6 months time.

-How did the running part go?
+How did the running go at the Comrades?

 How was your finish?
 What did you really experience?

 I realized that all four of us had a fabulous and strong finish.
-This run really tested the physical and mental endurance until the last meter.
+This run really tested the physical and mental endurance until the last mile.
 I happened to see many runners falling due to slipping and also cramping.
 A few runners had nearly fainted right in front of my eyes just a few kilometres before finishing point.
 I was very careful rather pushing beyond my limit than to have a comfortable finish.

 Will you run the Comrades Marathon again?